Instagram Sensation Elsa Majimbo Wins E! People’s Choice Award

 “Yeah you won.
 You have made our days,” a fan added.

-Elsa Majimbo, who has grown a following of over 1 million people on social media, started posting videos during the coronavirus lockdown, causing a sensation thanks to her witty humor, high relatability and her signature chip-eating on screen.
+Majimbo, who has grown a following of over 1 million people on social media, started posting videos during the coronavirus lockdown, causing a sensation thanks to her witty humor, high relatability and signature chip-eating on screen.

-The fashion and makeup worlds have embraced Elsa as well.
-One of the most stellar events in her new career occurred back in September when Fenty posted a video, which can be seen here, of her posing with several models of their sunglasses’ collection, while she jokingly bragging about being ‘childhood friends’ with Rhianna herself.
+The fashion and makeup worlds have embraced her as well.
+One of the most stellar events in her new career occurred in September when Fenty posted a video, which can be seen here, of her posing with several models from its sunglasses collection.
+In the clip, she jokingly bragged about being “childhood friends” with Rihanna.

-Last May, Elsa, who according to the British newspaper The Guardian is also a Journalism student at Strathmore University in Nairobi, announced on Twitter her new partnership with MAC Cosmetics Africa, for whom she became a brand ambassador.
+Last May, Majimbo, who according to the British newspaper The Guardian is also a journalism student at Strathmore University in Nairobi, announced on Twitter a new partnership with MAC Cosmetics Africa, for which she became a brand ambassador.

-Besides gaining the love of the public, celebrities, and brands, the young comedian has drawn the interest of media platforms and newspapers around the world; such as British Vogue and Allure, who have featured her in their publications, interested in Majimbo’s skincare routine and beauty secrets.
+Besides gaining the love of the public, celebrities, and brands, the young comedian has drawn the interest of media platforms and newspapers around the world; British Vogue as well as Allure, which have featured her in their publications, are interested in Majimbo’s skincare routine and beauty secrets.